 Delaunay, along with his wife Sonia, was a pioneer of Orphism, a term coined by the poet Guillaume Apollinaire in 1912 when he spoke of Delaunay's art as "secretive" ("orphique" in French).
 The movement, considered an offshoot of Cubism, relied on the sensation of pure colour as a means of both expression and structure.
 Delaunay believed colour was a thing in itself, with its own form.
 Apollinaire said Delaunay was "an artist who has a monumental vision of the world".
 Unlike Picasso and Braque, who broke down figures or still lifes into fragments and facets, Delaunay constructed grand architectural edifices defined by brilliant colours.
+Already in his early landscapes, we can see two defining characteristics emerging: "The contrast of colours utilized as a poetic language and the circle serving both as a formal element and as a cosmic symbol" (M. Hoog, op. cit., p.
+25).
 Between 1909 and 1914, Delaunay painted a number of series in which he explored themes related to modern Paris; these include La Ville (1909-11), La Ville de Paris (1911-12), La Fenêtre (1912-14), and Formes Circulaires (1913).
+He did not stop one series in order to work on another, and his paintings can at times be difficult to date because within a short time span he was able to produce works exhibiting tremendous stylistic variations.
 The work of the Impressionists served as a great source of inspiration, and Delaunay declared: "Impressionism; it is the birth of light in painting" (Robert Delaunay, La Lumière, 1912).
 He credited the seminal series paintings of Monet and Cézanne, but his chosen subjects were urban rather than rural, and modern rather than historic: where Monet gives us the sunlight-dappled façade of Rouen cathedral, Delaunay conveys the majestic, explosivelyenergetic form of the Eiffel Tower.
+Furthermore his forms were equally far removed from the humble, domestic still life subjects favoured by the Cubists, and his vibrant palette contrasted with their often monochrome compositions.